Acrisure Arena: History

 On September 16, 2020, the Oak View Group and H.N. and Frances C. Berger Foundation announced they had chosen a new location for the arena in the middle of the Coachella Valley in unincorporated Thousand Palms, California, but it would not open until at least 2022.
 The arena operator will lease land owned by the Foundation between Interstate 10 and the Foundation's Classic Club golf course.
 Groundbreaking on the project took place on June 2, 2021.

 The arena opened for its first event—a comedy show featuring Chris Rock and Dave Chappelle—on December 14, 2022.
 The first hockey game at Acrisure Arena was played four days later, with the Firebirds defeating the Tucson Roadrunners 4–3 with a sellout crowd of 10,087 in attendance.
 According to OVG president Tim Leiweke, the arena's location between Los Angeles, Las Vegas, and Phoenix is advantageous for touring bands as a "working vacation" spot with rehearsal space.

 The Firebirds hosted four games of the 2023 Calder Cup Finals at Acrisure Arena and established an American Hockey League record for total playoff attendance with 138,053 fans attending 16 postseason games.

 On February 23, 2024, the venue served as the opening venue for Olivia Rodrigo's Guts World Tour, her first arena tour.
 The show also served as the first arena show for opening act Chappell Roan.

 The Los Angeles Lakers faced the Minnesota Timberwolves in an NBA preseason game at Acrisure Arena on October 4, 2024.
 The Lakers played the Phoenix Suns in another NBA preseason game at Acrisure Arena two days later on October 6, 2024.

+On April 30, 2026, the Lakers announced that the franchise would relocate its G League team to the Coachella Valley and play home games at Acrisure Arena.